rust-embedded/book/src/start/qemu.md

 The output binary will be located at `target/thumbv7m-none-eabi/debug/hello`.

-To run this binary on QEMU, the following command would be usually enough:
+For a program that printed plain text, the following command would be enough to run the binary on QEMU:

 ```console
 qemu-system-arm \